Lazy Kate

-In spinning, a lazy kate (also simply known as a kate) is a device used to hold one or more spools or bobbins in place while the yarn on them is wound off from the side of the bobbin.
-Typically, a kate consists of multiple rods, which allow the bobbins to spin.
+A lazy kate (also simply known as a kate) is a device used in spinning to hold one or more spools or bobbins in place while the yarn on them is wound off from the side of the bobbin.
+Typically, a kate consists of a standing rack with multiple rods which allow the bobbins placed on them to spin.
 Tensioned kates have a band that loops over the bobbins to prevent them from spinning freely.
 Some spinning wheels have built-in kates, although these tend to be more cumbersome to use than free-standing ones.

 Kates are commonly used to ply yarn but may be used for any task which involves winding off yarn from a bobbin.

+Electricians use a similar device to mount their spools of wire for pulling and storage.

-While a wooden kate such as the one pictured is much sturdier, the same effect can be achieved with a cardboard box and some sort of dowels.
+An improvised kate can be created out of a cardboard box pierced by some sort of dowels.